seanblanchfield/blog/current/_posts/2024-07-07-restore-corrupted-ha-database.md

 ---

 An ungraceful restart of my Home Assistant host left me with a corrupted sqlite3 database.
-This is the database where Home Assistant core stores the history of all entity state.
+This is the database where Home Assistant core stores the history of all entity state and long-term statistics, like energy and power readings.
 I could have deleted the old database and started over, but a better solution is to fix it.
 Here's how I fixed it by SSHing into Home Assistant.

 <!-- more -->